supple-kit/supple-css/README.md

 }
 ```

-### In a component based setup like React, Vue, Svelte etc.
+### In a component-based setup like React, Vue, Svelte, etc.

 ```scss
 // settings/_your-own-vars.scss